hsyntes/data-modeling/README.md

     const post = await Post.create({
       title: req.body.title,
       text: req.body.text,
-      postedBy: req.user, // The current user that create this document will be settled as referenced });
+      postedBy: req.user._id, // The current user that create this document will be settled as referenced });
     //...
   }